couchbase/cbft/DESIGN.md

 node-specific data and metadata.

 Of note, the dataDir is not planned to be dynamically changable at runtime.
-If ns-server restarts cbft with a brand new, different dataDir, the cbft node will behave (as expected) like a brand new additional cbft node (with a differeng cbgt UUID).
-On the other hand, if a future version of ns-server instead carefully arranges to stop cbft, move/copy the dataDir contents to a new location, and restart cbft pointed at the new dataDir, the cbft node will resume with the same cluster membership identity as expected (assuming there was no file data corruption).
+If ns-server restarts cbft with a brand new, empty, different dataDir, the cbft node will behave like a brand new additional cbft node (since it has a different cbft.uuid file), but the old node (with the old cbft.uuid file) will still exist may be unaccessible.

+On the other hand, if a future version of ns-server instead carefully arranges to stop cbft, move/copy/symlink the dataDir contents to a new location, and restart cbft pointed at the new dataDir, the cbft node will resume with the same cluster membership identity as expected (assuming there was no file data corruption).

 ### -server=127.0.0.1:8091

-This is ADDRL:PORT of the default couchbase server that cbft will use for its data-source (container of buckets).
+This is ADDR:PORT of the REST API of couchbase server that cbft will use by default for its data-source (i.e., the default container of buckets).

 ### -bindHttp=0.0.0.0:9110

 This is the ADDR:PORT that cbft will listen for cbft's REST API.
 The bindHttp ADDR:PORT must be unique in the cluster.
-(NOTE: We'll soon talk about changing IP addresses below.)
+(NOTE: We'll talk about changing IP addresses in a later section.)

 ## cbft process registers into the Cfg